Avaiga/taipy/gui/doc/dialog.md

 ### Dialog with page

-Dialog content can be specified as an existing page route through the _page_ property.
+The content of the dialog can be specified as an existing page name using the _page_ property.

 !!! example "Page content"